 Certified courses are offered in the departments of anthropology, classics, economics, English, fine arts, history, history of art and architecture, music, philosophy, political science, sociology, the language departments of French and Italian, German, Hispanic Languages and Literatures, the Graduate School of Public and International Affairs (GSPIA) and the School of Law, among others.

 Steve Lund, Assistant Director of the European Studies Center, advises undergraduate and graduate students.
 Steve helps ensure that students understand graduation requirements and are aware of co-curricular opportunities related to Western Europe and the European Union.
 He also helps students design a program of interrelated courses according to the student's interests, career aspirations, and educational goals.
 You can contact Steve at firstname.lastname@example.org.

 Enroll today!
-(Click on the link or scan the QR code to be directed to the enrollment application.)
+(Click on the link to be directed to the enrollment application.)